fablabbcn/smartcitizen-kit-10/sck_beta_v0_8_6_SDCARD/README.md

 When using the **SD firmware** on the SCK, data is stored as **CSV** (comma separated) file on the SD card.

-This is an example of the output file:
+This is an example of the output file once opened on a spreadsheet application:

 | ID | Temp    | ID| Hum     | ID| Light   | ID| Bat   | ID| Panel| ID| CO     | ID| NO2  | ID| Noise| Date       | Time    |
 |----|---------|---|---------|---|---------|---|-------|---|------|---|--------|---|------|---|------|------------|---------|